Listen to an audio file of this tool.

 - Be sure to reflect on it later: “How did it go?
 Would you change anything?”

-If children struggle giving you a feeling word, then offer them options and ask which ones fit their true emotions.
-This helps expand their emotional vocabulary.
+If your child struggles giving you a feeling word, then offer them options and ask which ones fit their true feelings.
+This helps expand their feelings vocabulary.

 Your daily disagreements can be opportunities for your child to practice new vital skills if you seize those chances.
 Practice grows vital new brain connections that strengthen (and eventually form habits) each time your child works hard to manage feelings, words, and choices constructively.